Little-Bunny-FuFu/tbag-fufu/Readme.txt

 built by modifying Engbags an addon who has essnetially the same functionality is missing some of the features of TBag.

-Talos the original author of Tbag his this to say about it when he released it:
+Talos the original author of TBag has this to say about it when he released it:

 "In addition to the auto-sorting you've come to know and love, I've added many new features, including searching for items (in mail, etc.) You can also see and use